AyushSenDazzler/Q-A-Retrieval-System/README.md

 # 🎈 Ollama PDF-based Retrieval-Augmented Generation (RAG) with Streamlit

-This **Streamlit** application enables you to upload PDF documents, process them into vector embeddings, and interact with the content through a question-answering interface powered by **Ollama’s Llama 3** language models.
+This **Streamlit** application enables you to upload PDF documents, process them into vector embeddings, and interact with the content through a question-answering interface powered by **Ollama's Llama 3** language models.
 The system uses **Retrieval-Augmented Generation (RAG)** techniques to generate answers based on context derived from the uploaded PDF document.

 With this tool, users can seamlessly:
 - Upload PDFs
 - Extract vector-based information
-- Query the document’s content in a conversational format
+- Query the document's content in a conversational format

 ---